Yep, you read that right — I chose to get a hysterectomy.

 When I returned home, I saw a post online from a friend.
 She was in a hospital gown and had just come from surgery.
 “This isn’t the typical pretty IG photo, but endometriosis is not a pretty disease,” she wrote.
 “Had a four-hour excision surgery yesterday with a highly trained surgeon who specializes in treatment of endometriosis and pelvic pain.”
 I keep reading — She wrote about gratitude for finding this incredible surgeon but also anger and grief over being disregarded by other medical professionals who “trivialized my pain and told me ‘that’s normal.'”
 She continued saying she learned endometriosis is “unbelievably common in the female population” but still takes several years to be diagnosed.

-It felt more than coincidental so I messaged her, and a couple weeks later I had scheduled a virtual appointment with the same surgeon who also specialized in removing endometriosis.
+It felt more than coincidental so I messaged her, and a couple weeks later I had scheduled a virtual appointment with the same surgeon who also specializes in removing endometriosis.
 Despite my friend’s positive recommendation though, I was still leery so I prepared for the meeting by writing a list of notes — the same health notes I have typed above — to reduce the risk of being disregarded or misdiagnosed.

 Instead, after sitting calmly and listening to all I wanted to say, the doctor responded simply: “I believe you.”
 He then clarified by apologizing for being a male because it meant he could not truly understanding my pain but he could imagine it and that’s when he said, “And I can help you.”
 It was emotional to say the least.